rails/rails/guides/source/autoloading_and_reloading_constants.md

 Introduction
 ------------

 INFO.
-This guide documents autoloading in `zeitwerk` mode, which is new in Rails 6.
-If you'd like to read about `classic` mode instead, please check [Autoloading and Reloading Constants (Classic Mode)](autoloading_and_reloading_constants_classic_mode.html).
+This guide documents autoloading, reloading, and eager loading in Rails applications.

 In a normal Ruby program, dependencies need to be loaded by hand.
 For example, the following controller uses classes `ApplicationController` and `Post`, and normally you'd need to put `require` calls for them: